Easy Recipes Oatmeal Cookies

 Delicious Cookies for Holidays or Anytime

-Through the years, of course, everyone has their favorites, and I though I would share a couple of good recipes.
+Through the years, of course, everyone has their favorites, and I thought I would share a couple of good recipes.
 One of our favorites is oatmeal cookies.
 I have tried numerous recipes through the years but this one is by far our favorite even though it is a bit more work than some of the other recipes.

 Easy Oatmenl Cookies